From Abracadabra to Zombies | View All

 philosophical materialism (physicalism)

-Philosophical materialism (physicalism) is the metaphysical view that there is only one substance in the universe and that substance is physical, empirical or material.
+Philosophical materialism (physicalism) is the metaphysical view that there is only one substance in the universe and that substance is physical or material.
 Materialists believe that spiritual substance does not exist.
-Paranormal, supernatural or occult phenomena are either delusions or reducible to physical forces.
+Paranormal, supernatural, or occult phenomena are either delusions or reducible to natural forces.

-Materialists are not necessarily atheists, nor do they deny the reality of such things as love or justice, beauty or goodness.
+Materialists are not necessarily atheists, nor do they deny the reality of morality or such things as love or justice, beauty or goodness.

 further reading